FCBGP/fcbgp-implementation/bgpd/README.md

 - [ ] store prefix with `network` should also consider `no network` to remove storage.
 - [ ] IPv6 features.
+- [ ] Destination prefix in BGP-UPDATE is not using `MP_REACH_NLRI` to encapsulate.
+So there can only be one prefix each time.
+It means you could add with `network x.x.x.x/plen` manually.
+But as ipv4 uses `NLRI` which we don't want to use again, we would never change code here.
+- [ ] It uses the same public key for all.
+SKI is reserved.

+# CHANGELOG

+## 2023.11.17

+- [x] use peer-group to correct the FCList.
+- [x] remove part of unused codes.
-- [ ] When BGPD receives a BGP-UPDATE, it would send out this BGP-UPDATE to the origin.
+- [x] THIS IS NOT SOLVED BUT WOULD NEVER AFFECT THE TEST.
+When BGPD receives a BGP-UPDATE, it would send out this BGP-UPDATE to the origin.
 E.g., AS A-B-C, A would send prefix a to AS B. Then AS B would send prefix a to AS A and AS C with B added to AS-PATH.
 AS A would never send out this BGP-UPDATE, otherwise it would be a loop.
 It is not clear that this is uniquely in FRR or a feature of BGP.
 It can't solve with changing the FRR version.
 There is no such thing in QUAGGA.
 Currently, there is a radiculous FC: (previouse-asn=A, current-asn=B, nexthop-asn=A).
 There may be no relavent CMD to disable this.
-- [ ] Destination prefix in BGP-UPDATE is not using `MP_REACH_NLRI` to encapsulate.
-So there can only be one prefix each time.
-It means you could add with `network x.x.x.x/plen` manually.
-But as ipv4 uses `NLRI` which we don't want to use again, we would never change code here.
-- [ ] It uses the same public key for all.
-SKI is reserved.

-# CHANGELOG

 ## 2023.11.13